hiromichinomata/sGMRFmix/README.md

 ### 3.3 Fitting Model

-The package provides the `sGMRFmix()` function to fit the model named *Sparse Gaussian Markov Random Field Mixtures* (Ide et al., 2016).
-It can automatically handle multiple operational modes.
-And it can also compute variable-wise anomaly scores.
+The package provides a function `sGMRFmix()` to fit the model named *Sparse Gaussian Markov Random Field Mixtures* (Ide et al., 2016).
+It can automatically handle multiple operational modes and allows to compute variable-wise anomaly scores.

 ``` r